List of EastEnders characters introduced in 2021: Tom "Rocky" Cotton

-Tom "Rocky" Cotton, played by Brian Conley, first appears in episode 6670, originally broadcast on 18 May 2021.
+Tom "Rocky" Cotton, played by Brian Conley, first appears in episode 6274, originally broadcast on 18 May 2021.
 The character and Conley's casting details were announced on 15 February 2021.
 The character is introduced as Terry Cant, the father of established character Sonia Fowler (Natalie Cassidy).
 Whilst the concept of Terry Cant had been referenced since Sonia's introduction, it received more focus in June 2020 when Sonia decides to search for him.
 The character is billed as the "ultimate people pleaser" and a charmer.
 His arrival creates "a huge shock" for Sonia, who had given up looking for her father.
 Conley expressed his delight at joining the cast, calling it "an incredible moment for me".
 His father was a big fan of EastEnders, so the actor was proud to be a part of the show.
 Jon Sen, the show's executive producer, thought Conley was the perfect casting for Terry Cant and called him "a talented performer whose charm, wit and charisma are exactly the qualities we want for Terry".

-Producers plotted a twist in the character's story when it is revealed that he is not Terry Cant, Sonia's father.
-In reality, he is Tom Cotton, the uncle of Dotty Cotton (Milly Zero), who she introduced to con Sonia out of her inheritance.
-Conley was informed of his character's real identity when he was cast and explained that the double identity led to the creation of the nickname "Rocky".
-Over time, Rocky becomes emotionally connected to Sonia and struggles to continue with the plot.
-He also develops a relationship with Kathy Beale (Gillian Taylforth).

-Rocky arrives in Walford and instantly bumps into Rainie Highway (Tanya Franks) after leaving the tube station.
-He asks her for directions to Albert Square and then arrives at Ruby's, where he charms punters with stories.
-Sonia walks into the club and argues with Dotty Cotton (Milly Zero) and comes face with Rocky but is unaware of who he is and leaves after labelling him a pervert.
-Rocky then arrives at The Queen Vic looking for Sonia, who hides from him but he finds her and introduces himself as her father, confirming that he received a letter that she had sent to him.
-After Sonia tells Rocky that her mother, Carol Jackson (Lindsey Coulson) told her that he had walked out on them, Rocky tells Sonia that he loved Carol and says they would have remained together, if it had not been for Carol's next partner Alan Jackson (Howard Antony).
-He asks Sonia to have a drink with him, which she agrees to and recognises Carol's brother, Jack Branning (Scott Maslen).
-Rocky tries to build bridges but Sonia is unwilling to.
+On 12 September 2023, it was confirmed that Conley had quit the show, and his last appearance aired on 29 December 2023 which saw Rocky in police custody admitting to the fire at the cafe after an emotional goodbye to Kathy.

+Kioni Marwa

+Kioni Marwa, played by Florisa Kamara, is the sister of Mila Marwa (Ruhtxjiaïh Bèllènéa).
+She first appears in Episode 6277, which first aired on 24 May 2021, when she informs Mila that their mother Nyangi Marwa (Lucy Vandi) plans to take her on a trip to see an unnamed aunt.

+Mila later reveals that Nyangi is planning to have her taken to be genitally mutilated, as she was when she was younger.
+Mila's girlfriend, Iqra Ahmed (Priya Davdra), gets Nyangi sent to prison and Mila is given custody of Kioni.
+The three of them then move to Bristol.
+Kioni last appeared in Episode 6428, which originally aired on 3 February 2022.